-Note that Sentosa Cove is an exception, as it’s intended for foreigners to purchase landed properties in the area.
-Most foreigners get approval to own a Sentosa Cove landed property in just 48 hours.
+Note that Sentosa Cove is an exception, as foreigners are allowed to purchase landed properties in the area.
+In general, the processing time is around one month.

 So how do you get approval, and what does it depend on?

-Besides becoming a Permanent Resident, you may be able to acquire approval by making “an adequate economic contribution” to the Singaporean state and society.
+Besides being a Permanent Resident for at least five years, you may be able to acquire approval by making “exceptional economic contribution” to Singapore.

 Additional taxes for foreigners when buying property in Singapore

-Besides the usual taxes, most foreigners pay an added stamp duty in the form of the Additional Buyers Stamp Duty (ABSD).
-This is an added tax of 25 per cent of your property price.
-This is payable within two weeks of completing the Sale and Purchase Agreement of any property.
+Besides the usual taxes, most foreigners will have to pay an added stamp duty in the form of the Additional Buyer’s Stamp Duty (ABSD) for every residential property purchased.
+This is an added tax of 60% of your property price (up from 30%, starting from 27 April 2023).
+This is payable within two weeks of signing the contract or agreement (such as the Sale and Purchase Agreement).

 An exception exists for US Nationals, or Nationals and Permanent Residents from Switzerland, Liechtenstein, Norway and Iceland.
 If you fall under this category, you will pay the same tax rates as a Singapore citizen.

-Note that besides the ABSD, foreigners pay the same taxes – such as the Buyers Stamp Duty (BSD) or regular property taxes – as Singaporeans.
+Note that besides the ABSD, foreigners pay the same taxes — such as the Buyer’s Stamp Duty (BSD) and property taxes — as Singaporeans.

 Good news!
-There are none, whether you are foreign or local.
-However, note that there is a Sellers Stamp Duty (SSD) aimed to prevent house-flipping.
-It only applies for three years, and affects foreigners and locals alike:
+There are none, whether you are a foreigner or local.
+However, note that there is a Seller’s Stamp Duty (SSD) aimed to prevent house-flipping.
+It only applies for three years, and affects foreigners and locals alike.